 Bottlebrushes are not really troubled by many pests or diseases provided they are growing in conditions which suit that variety.

 The Callistemon sawfly larvae can also attack and skeletonise leaves.
-For small outbreaks prune off any damaged parts and infestations.
-For larger outbreaks treat as for caterpillars.
+Prune off any damaged parts and infestations.

 Our Best Bottlebrushes

 There are so many to choose from but here are some tried and true favourites :

 - Callistemon ‘Little John’ – grows 1m high x 1m wide with dark red flowers for most of the year

 - Callistemon ‘Captain Cook’ – grows 1.2-2m high x 1.2-2m wide with red flowers for most of the year